JasonEtco/jasonet.co/posts/on-spike-work.md

 [- Mike Coutermarsh, 2021](https://twitter.com/mscccc/status/1474500548615450634)
 </caption>

 All of this assumes that your project has some way of shipping changes without users hitting them yet.
 [At GitHub, we use feature flags heavily](https://github.blog/2021-04-27-ship-code-faster-safer-feature-flags/) - it lets us ship small parts of a larger feature, review them safely and easily, then enable the feature when we're ready.
-It's a larger topic, but in essence, you'd have code in your app like this:
+It's a larger topic, but in essence, you'd have a simple `if` statement in your app like this:

 ```js
 if (await user.featureEnabled("star-lists")) {